Everything you need to know about climbing helmets.

 It’s a comfortable climbing helmet despite its weight, and it is pretty much perfect for short climbing sessions or practice runs.
 Available colorways include Slate, Rain, Denim (pictured) and BDO Orange.

-3. Petzl Meteor Climbing Helmet.
+3. Petzl Meteor (Best low-profile climbing helmet).

 If for some reason, the Sirocco isn’t your cup of tea, or maybe it just isn’t available when you want to purchase it, you can always go for the most obvious alternative: the Petzl Meteor.
 This helmet is slightly heavier when compared to the Sirocco, as it tips the scales at 220 grams or 7.7 ounces.
 It measures 15 x 11 x 7 inches, by the way, and it offers plenty of ventilation courtesy of the holes present on the sides.